ec-intl/.github/ISSUE_TEMPLATE/sdi.md

 ---

 ## Purpose
 (State the purpose of this software product.
-What are the overall goals and objectives.)
+What are the overall goals and objectives)

 ## Cost/Benefits/Risks
 (Analyze the cost/benefits/risks associated with the proposal)